-The hostel was formerly the Gertrude Jackson Orphanage, which opened in 1913.
+The hostel was formerly the Gertrude Jacobson Orphanage, which opened in 1913.
 It was home to a group of the Boys in 1946, who moved there from Cardross.

 THE LANGSIDE STORY

-The hostel was situated on the south side of the city, near the Liberal synagogue.
+The hostel was situated on the south side of the city in Sinclair drive.
+The building had been demolished.

 Living space was crowded, as Harry Olmer recalls.
 "I was in a room with 6 other boys with only a chair between each bed."